danburzo/grunt-recipes/chapters/05 - Watch for changes.md

 		grunt.loadNpmTasks('grunt-contrib-watch');
 	};

-We've created two targets for our `watch` task, one for watching the Sass files and one for watching the Handlebars templates.
-In both instances, we've used _wildcards_ to define patterns to match the desired files.
-In effect, the `scss/**/*.scss` pattern is similar to `scss/*.scss` (i.e. match all files with the `.scss` extension within the `scss` folder) with the exception that the former looks into subfolders as well.
-When any of the files change, the associated task is executed.
+We've created _two targets_ for our task, one for watching the Sass files and one for watching the Handlebars templates.
+In both instances, we've used _wildcards_ to define patterns to match all desired files.
+The `scss/**/*.scss` pattern is similar to `scss/*.scss` (i.e. match all files with the `.scss` extension within the `scss` folder) with the exception that the former looks into subfolders as well &mdash; you can read all about it in the _Files in-depth_ chapter.

+When any of the targeted files change, the associated task is executed.

 Let's check it out in action: